dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 Not all form options can be edited in the form edit dialog.
 If you would like to create a form for nested objects and arrays, you can add the JSON schema to the form in Dashjoin Studio.
-This example displays a form to enter an object with a field emails which is an array of strings:
+This example displays a form to enter an object with a field emails which is an array of strings (setting reorder: true, also displays controls to change the order of the array elements):

 ```text
             {